hexpm/specifications/package_metadata.md

     + `source (string)`

-      Repository URL where package dependency is located, this attribute is optional, if it is missing the package is located in the same repository it was fetched from
+      Repository URL where package dependency is located.
+It has a special value `"PRIMARY"` which means the package is located in the client's primary repository, in most clients that would be hex.pm

   + `build_tools (list(string))`